usnistgov/dioptra/docs/source/explanation/dioptra-motivation/why-dioptra.rst

 Our systems increasingly rely on Artificial Intelligence (AI) and Machine Learning (ML) algorithms and models to perform essential functions.
 As users of these systems, we must implicitly trust that the models are working as designed.
 Establishing the trustworthiness of an AI/ML model is especially hard, because the inner workings are essentially opaque to an outside observer.
-Ideally the models we rely on would be transparent, free from bias, explainable, and secure.
+Ideally the models we rely on would be transparent, free from statistical bias, explainable, and secure.

 In order to understand the tradespace between performance and the trustworthy characteristics of AI, we need a software test platform suited to creating **reproducible, trackable, and reusable** experiments.
 The National Institute of Standards and Technology (NIST) National Cybersecurity Center of Excellence (NCCoE) has built the Dioptra experimentation test platform to begin to address the broader challenge of evaluation for the trustworthy characteristics of AI.